cferland/full-stack-photo-app/README.md

 ## MVP

-_The **Project Title** MVP will provide a login and registration form to users, as well as forms for creating and editing new image posts within a gallery.
+_The **Cheetoh Photo** MVP will provide a login and registration form to users, as well as forms for creating and editing new image posts within a gallery.
 There will also be an option to delete these posts.
 Users who are not logged in will be able to view the gallery but nothing else.
 There will be backend databases to store user credentials and the gallery contents._

 <br>